 1. Feel Your Feelings

-It’s important to let women know that it’s not only okay but that you should allow yourself to feel sad, disappointed, upset, and hurt when you’re going through such a devastating life change.
+It’s important to let women know that it’s okay and that you should allow yourself to feel sad, disappointed, upset, and hurt when going through such a devastating life change.
 The only way to grow from it all is to feel your feelings.
 Let yourself experience those emotions and have them move through you instead of bottling them up and having them hold on to you.
 Many women hold on to the bitterness and pain of divorce.
 Unfortunately, this doesn’t help them eventually become happy, find peace, and recognize the beauty of this new chapter in their lives.

 2. Don’t Rush Into Another Relationship

-You may feel that being in a new relationship is the best thing for you because you will have constant support.
+You may feel that being in a new relationship is best because you will have constant support.
 I understand how being single while pregnant is scary.
 However, I have been told by one mom that she regrets rushing into a relationship while she and her husband were getting a divorce (while she was pregnant).
 She told me that she never gave herself the time to grieve her marriage and mentally process the divorce before her baby came.
-It affected her new relationship as time passed, and it only brought more drama and turmoil during the end of her pregnancy, her birth, and the first months of parenting.
+It affected her new relationship as time passed, and it only brought more drama and turmoil at the end of her pregnancy, birth, and the first months of parenting.
 Before getting into another relationship, she recommends focusing on you and the baby.
-Also, reflecting on what happened in your marriage so that you don’t repeat the pattern in your next relationship.
+Also, reflect on what happened in your marriage so you don’t repeat the pattern in your next relationship.

 3. Try to Communicate